THE MAFIA ON THE MOON

 If the Mafia had been tasked with the running of the United States manned space program right from the get go, things would – surprise surprise – have turned out rather differently.

 But firstly, why would Uncle Sam entrust this huge project to the Mob?
 What’s wrong with taking the traditional route of creating another bloated government agency, namely NASA?

 For one thing, viewing the Mafia as merely an Italian fraternal organization involved in the financial services sector would be wrong.
 Dead wrong.
 By the 1950’s it was already a multinational organization known for its exceptional competence (occasional internecine massacres notwithstanding).
-Only la Cosa Nostra could match the Soviet Union at achieving results by the application of breathtakingly brutal efficiency.
+Only la Cosa Nostra could match the Soviet Union at achieving results by the precise application of breathtakingly brutal efficiency.
 Plus it controlled some key unions.

 The Mob had all the prerequisites for winning the space race faster and cheaper.
-The potential profit from a government contract of this magnitude would have been enough to make every mafioso salivate uncontrollably.
+The potential profit from a government contract of this magnitude would have been enough to make every self-respecting mafioso salivate uncontrollably.
 And it would all be legit.
 Legit!
 So why didn’t they pursue this chance with their customary single mindedness?
 Why didn’t the Mafia make President Eisenhower an offer he couldn’t understand, followed by an offer he couldn’t refuse?

 Maybe it was distracted by the ongoing threat of losing its golden goose – Havana – to that lousy commie punk, that stinkin’ hairy Castro son of a bitch.
 Or maybe the Mob’s Vegas operations – also legit, come to think of it – were already enough of a handful.